pulsedomains/pns-contracts/contracts/wrapper/README.md

 If this fuse is burned, existing subdomains cannot be replaced by the parent name and the parent can no longer burn other fuses on this child.
 Calls to setSubnodeOwner and setSubnodeRecord will fail if they reference a name that already exists.
 Attempting to burn fuses in setChildFuses will also fail.
 This fuse can only be burnt by the parent of a node.

-#### IS_DOT_ETH = 131072
+#### IS_DOT_PLS = 131072

 If this fuse is burned, it means that the name is a .pls name.
-This fuse cannot be burned manually and is burned when wrapETH2LD() or onERC721Received() is called.
+This fuse cannot be burned manually and is burned when wrapPLS2LD() or onERC721Received() is called.

 #### CAN_EXTEND_EXPIRY = 262144